Vectorial1024/laravel-cache-evict/README.md

 The `another_store` cache is unaffected, assuming you configured both to store the cache data at different directories.

-# Advanced usage
+# Frequently-asked questions (FAQ)

-## Defining your own eviction strategies
+## How to define custom eviction strategies?
-This allows you to define cache eviction strategies that this library does not provide out-of-the-box, and use them as if you are still using this library (e.g. you keep the cli `php artisan cache:evict` command)

-Simply create your Laravel service provider, and do the following:
+You can do so inside your Laravel service provider.
+Simply do the following:

 ```php
 public function boot()